signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

 iNoCulator offers two types of export packages: Encrypted and Unencrypted.
 The type of package depends on the settings of the group the user belongs to.
 This function is available for NC-NoC projects.

-Encrypted
+Encrypted Package
 -------------------------------------------------------

-To export an 'Encrypted' package, tick the checkbox inside the Export button in the Action Bar.
+To export an 'Encrypted' package, tick the checkbox within the Export button in the Action Bar.

 .. image:: images/export_package_button.png
   :alt: export_package_button